Objective of Wingspan

 Bird cards tucked under another bird card

-The player who has scored the most points will win the game.
+The player who has scored the most points will win Wingspan.
 If there is a tie the player with the most food tokens that weren’t used will break the tie.
 If there is still a tie the tied players will share the win.

-*** For my thoughts on Wingspan, check out page two (link below). ***
+For my thoughts on the game, check out my review of Wingspan.